 Preheat oven to 400 degrees F.

 Using a spoon, peel the Ginger.
 Mince and set aside.

 Mince the Garlic; set aside.

 Cut the Green Onion thinly at a diagonal angle and set aside for garnish.

 Trim the ends off of Green Bean and slice in half widthwise at a diagonal; set aside.

-In a small bowl, combine the ginger, garlic, Tamari sauce, Sambal Chili, Rice Vinegar, and Sweet Soy Sauce.
+In a small bowl, combine the ginger, garlic, Tamari Soy Sauce, Sambal Chili, Rice Vinegar, and Sweet Soy Sauce.
 Stir to combine; hold.

 Pat the Beef Tenderloin dry with paper towels and season both sides with Salt and Pepper.